ethersync/ethersync/book/src/use-cases/pair-programming.md

 ### Starting conditions

-If both people already have a copy of the project, make sure you're on the same state – for example, by making sure that you're on the same commit.
+If both people already have a copy of the project, make sure you're on the same state – for example, by making sure that you're on the same commit with a clean working tree.
 If the joining peer has a different state, those changes will be overwritten.

 An alternative is that the joining peer starts from scratch, with an empty directory.